oscarvalente/payments-api-tech-challenge/README.md

 The passage of payments data to the banks is done via simulation within the solution.
 The payments gateway has the ability to send the a payment data to individual banks (using strategy pattern).
 This could be easily extended to invoke an external API (real-world scenario) where the payment would be forwarded to the real Acquiring Bank web service and validated there.

 ##### Swagger UI
-In addition to the Postman collection, Swagger UI is available in `http://localhost:13401/swagger/` with the endpoints collection.
+In addition to the Postman collection, Swagger UI is available in `http://localhost:13401/swagger/` with the endpoints collection - available just in `development` mode.

 ##### Metrics logger
 Start the Web API process, change to `./payments-api/` directory and: